slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'A balance sheet must balance.'*

-> *'Most things are not binary.'*

 Balance is not about spending the same amount of time focused on every area of your life either.
 It's about making progress in all areas of your life and ensuring that you improve just a little bit each day in your health, wealth, relationships, and personal growth.

+For a balanced life you need to draw a line.
+Most of us don't want to draw the line and they suffer the consequences.

 > *'Don’t try to make your job your whole life.
 Don’t try to make your art your sole income.'*

-Diversification solves a lot of problems.

 #### How to balance an imbalance?